geocompx/geocompr/rev.md

 - [JAKUB] On the flip side of this, please provide examples of the [[ and $ operators on raster data.
 - [JAKUB] Since figure 2.9 (right) plots long/lat coordinates to a flat surface, you may want to explain which projection it uses.
 - [JAKUB] I’d prefer exercises at the end.
 That makes them easier to find, and if you want to refer to some in the middle of the chapter, something like “see exercise 4.2 for practice on this concept” could be added.
+- [JAKUB] Decision about the sf figure
+- [JAKUB] MULTIPOLYGON s : this reads odd; I would replace it with MULTIPOLYGON geometries.

 # TO DO IN THE FUTURE